Initiatives to prevent sexual violence: Centres providing comprehensive care to victims of sexual assault

 Because of the shortage of doctors in many countries, specially trained nurses have been used in some places to assist victims of sexual assault.
 In Canada, nurses, known as sexual assault nurse examiners, are trained to provide comprehensive care to victims of sexual violence.
 These nurses refer clients to a physician when medical intervention is needed.
 In the province of Ontario, Canada, the first sexual assault care centre opened in 1984 and since then 26 others have been established.
 These centres provide or coordinate a wide range of services, including emergency medical care and medical follow-up, counseling, collecting forensic evidence of assault, legal support, and community consultation and education.

+In South Africa, where the rate of sexual violence is among the highest in the world, Thuthuzela Care Centres (TCCs) employ a trans-disciplinary approach to dealing with the aftermath of an assault.
+They provide forensic as well as medical services to victims in the 72 hours following a rape.
+TCCs are credited with helping to reduce trial completion time for cases from two years to just over seven months, and for producing conviction rates of 84–89%.
+The TCC model has been held by the UN as a "best practice model" as a sexual violence support centre.

 Centres that provide a range of services for victims of sexual assault, often located in places such as a hospital or police station, are being developed in many countries.
-For example, the One-Stop Crisis Centre is a unit in the Kuala Lumpur Hospital that provides coordinated interagency response to violence against women.
-Specialized centres such as these have the advantage of providing appropriately trained and experienced staff.
+For example, the One-Stop Crisis Centre is a unit in the Kuala Lumpur Hospital that provides coordinated inter-agency response to violence against women.
+Specialized centres such as these have the advantage of providing appropriately-trained and experienced staff.
 In some places, on the other hand, integrated centres exist providing services for victims of different forms of violence.